Prison experience taught me who my real political allies are — Farouk Lawan

 By Ibrahim Hassan-Wuyo

-Former member of the House of Representatives, Farouk Lawan, who was recently granted a presidential pardon by President Bola Tinubu, has described the gesture as an opportunity to start a new chapter in life, particularly in politics.
+Former House of Representatives member Farouk Lawan, recently granted a presidential pardon by President Bola Tinubu, has described the gesture as an opportunity to start a new chapter in life, particularly in politics.

-Lawan was among the 175 persons pardoned by President Tinubu on Thursday, October 9, 2025, following the recommendation of the Council of State.
+Lawan was among 175 individuals pardoned by President Tinubu on Thursday, October 9, 2025, following recommendations from the Council of State.

-On June 22, 2021, a Federal High Court sentenced him to seven years in prison.

-Speaking in an interview with the BBC Hausa Service monitored by our correspondent in Kaduna on Tuesday, Lawan expressed joy and gratitude over the pardon, saying the experience taught him valuable lessons about life and destiny.
+In an interview with the BBC Hausa Service monitored in Kaduna on Tuesday, Lawan expressed gratitude over the pardon, saying his prison experience taught him valuable lessons about life, destiny, and political alliances.

-Reflecting on his prison experience, Lawan said he had long surrendered everything to Allah, knowing that no one can escape destiny.
+Reflecting on his time in prison, Lawan said he had surrendered everything to Allah, knowing that destiny is in His hands.

 “Before I even got to prison, my mind was at peace.
 I knew that wherever I was going, I would meet people, and if others could survive there, I too could live through it,” he stated.

-He revealed that despite his closeness to the Kwankwasiyya movement, a prominent figure in the group never called to sympathise or rejoice with him after his release.
+Lawan revealed that despite his closeness to the Kwankwasiyya movement, a prominent figure in the group never called to sympathize or celebrate his release.

-Lawan, however, clarified that although he no longer identifies politically with the Kwankwasiyya group, he still maintains mutual respect for its leader, Senator Rabiu Musa Kwankwaso.
+He clarified that although he no longer identifies politically with the Kwankwasiyya group, he maintains mutual respect for its leader, Senator Rabiu Musa Kwankwaso.

-He concluded that his current focus is on working with a party that has broader national acceptance.
+Lawan concluded that his current focus is on working with a party that has broader national acceptance, signaling a possible alignment with the All Progressives Congress (APC).

 Disclaimer